Logo Futurismo

 Álvaro RP | Going down to Praia da Viola

-There is a linear trail along the north coast of São Miguel island leading right to Praia da Viola.
+There is a linear trail along the north coast of São Miguel Island that leads directly to Praia da Viola.
 It is about 5 kilometers long and lasts around 2 hours.
-The hike begins at the center of Lomba da Maia town next to Nossa Senhora do Rosário church.
+The hike begins at the center of Lomba da Maia town, next to Nossa Senhora do Rosário church.
 From there, you will find indications of a trail that is taking you towards the ocean.

 Best Time to Visit Praia da Viola